ClickCease

 New

-DEBT REDUCED BY 72%
+DEBT REDUCED BY 78%

-*These figures are based on the averages across all IVA's arranged for customers in 2023.
+*A debt write-off amount of around 78% is realistic based on the average figures of IVA clients between June 2023 to June 2024.
 We assess each customer individually based on their circumstances and payments to the IVA are based on what is realistic and affordable.

 What debts can be included in an Individual Voluntary Arrangement?